 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

 Complex Problem Solving: Identifying complex problems and reviewing related information to develop and evaluate options and implement solutions.

 - Survey Statistician

 - Survey Researcher

 In the United States, there were 14,600 jobs for Survey Researcher in 2016.
 New jobs are being produced at a rate of 2.1% which is below the national average.
 The Bureau of Labor Statistics predicts 300 new jobs for Survey Researcher by 2026.
-Due to new job openings and attrition, there will be an average of 1,400 job openings in this field each year.
+There will be an estimated 1,400 positions for Survey Researcher per year.